nagatarigopula/web_scrapping_project/README.md

 # Web Scraping & User Tracking Project

 This project tracks user activity on a website and scrapes customer reviews.
-🚀 Professional Web Scraping Project for GitHub
+🚀 Professional Web Scraping Project
 This project will provide a high-performance, scalable, and ethical web scraping solution to track user interactions on a website.

 📌 Key Features: